travis-ci/docs-travis-ci-com/user/languages/objective-c.md

 against.

-If you are using a workspace instead of a project, use the `xcode_workspace` key in you .travis.yml instead of `xcode_project`.
+If you are using a workspace instead of a project, use the `xcode_workspace` key in your .travis.yml instead of `xcode_project`.

 In order to your run tests on Travis CI, you also need to create a Shared Scheme for your application target, and ensure that all dependencies (such as